jambolo/advent-of-code-2025-visualizations/instrumentation_prompt.md

 1. The application must collect instrumentation data in memory throughout execution.
 2. All instrumentation state must reside in a single central struct declared inside a dedicated `instrumentation` module.
 3. A single instance of this struct is created and owned in the `main` function.
 4. At program termination, this instance must be serialized to JSON using `serde_json` and written to stdout using `println!` as a single JSON object.
+When the `instrumented` feature is enabled, the program must output **only** the JSON data to stdout—no other text, headers, labels, or diagnostic messages may be printed.
 5. When the `instrumented` feature is disabled:

    * No instrumentation code is compiled or executed.